victorarias/MagicMoq/README.md

 	}
 ```

-### Pretty ugly, right? a lot noise.
+### Pretty ugly, right?
 Our tests should be clean.
-So, you can do better, you can use MagicMoqController
+So, you can do better.. use MagicMoqController 8-)

 ```C#
 [Test]